egor7/blog-1/csv/csv.md

 # Powerful CSV processing with kdb+

 Comma-separated text files (CSV) are the most fundamental format for data processing.
-All programming languages and software that support working with relational data, also provide some level of CSV support.
+All programming languages and software that support working with relational data, also provide some level of CSV handling.
 You can persist and process data without installing a DBMS.
 It is a light-way form of storing, processing and sharing data.

 In this article I review available tools to process CSV files and then show how kdb+ raises CSV processing to a new level both in performance and in simplicity.